WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 2.6.3 =
+= 2.7.0 =
-* Implemented Settings API.
-Please verify your settings after the upgrade.
+* More caching control, new options and enhancements.
 Check the Changelog for more details